-Complete guide to the cost of charging an electric car at home, work and in public locations.
+Complete guide to the cost of charging an electric car in the UK.

-The cost of charging an electric car in the UK varies between home, work and public charging.
+The cost to charge an electric car in the UK varies between home, work and public charging.

 - Charging at public stations: Public charging points at supermarkets or car parks are often free to use for the duration of your stay.

 - Rapid charging stations: Rapid charging points are found at motorway service stations and typically cost £6.50 for a 30 min charge.

 Most drivers will charge their electric car overnight, waking up to a full battery every morning.
 Charging at home is the convenient and cost-effective way to keep your car fully charged.
 Charging an electric car at home costs about £3.00 for a full charge or 2p per mile.

 - Average overnight electricity rate is 10p per kWh, which means charging your car for as little as 2p per mile.

 - Fully charging a 30kW Nissan LEAF will cost about £3.00 and give you about 150 miles of range.